 A Revolutionary Capture

-In December 1776, the American Revolution was looking bleak.
-After months of defeats, many soldiers, with contracts expiring at year's end, were set to resign - and thus likely cost General George Washington the war.
-However, three victories in Princeton and Trenton helped turn the tide.
-This would likely not have happened without a capture of British troops in present-day West Windsor.
+In December 1776, the Revolutionary War was looking bleak.
+After months of defeats, many soldiers, with contracts expiring at year's end, were set to resign - and thus possibly cost General George Washington the war.
+However, three victories in Princeton and Trenton helped turn the tide and save the Revolution.
+Two of these victories were greatly aided by a capture of British troops in present-day West Windsor.

 Historical Overview